Collaboration between Virginia Broersma and Natalie Mik

 Jorge Mujica is a Mexican artist living in Long Beach, CA. His imagery is created using line drawings influenced by Aztec iconography.
 The subject matter of each design poetically reflects the exuberance of a physical presence and in this respect acts a a portrait.
 For this collaboration, Mujica invited Broersma to paint on one of his freestanding paintings (FSPs).
 Broersma has been making paintings that explore the semi-private/public spaces of pools and hot tubs as a site of awareness of the body.
 She used the interrupted shape of the cutouts to emphasize the disruption of the human form, which she also does in her paintings by using deviation and invention in the way she depicts the body.
 In this piece, night and day exist on opposite sides of the FSP, highlighting the different sensations the sun and the glow of an illuminated pool at night can have on our perceptions of our own self.

-This piece was exhibited at Lük Studio in Los Angeles and with CACtTUS in Long Beach, CA in February 2018.
+This piece was exhibited at Lük Studio in Los Angeles and with CACtTUS in Long Beach, CA in February 2018, and at the Other Places Art Fair in March 2019.

 A PAINTER AND A PERFORMANCE ARTIST WALK INTO A BAR